Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Discussion

 The results demonstrate that tidal Love numbers and tidal deformabilities can differ significantly between scalar-tensor theory and \ac{GR}.
-This is consistent with other results in the literature, which show that tidal Love numbers in $F(r)$ theory and scalar-Gauss-Bonnet gravity \cite{Yazadjiev_2018, Saffer_2021} also differ significantly from their general relativistic counterparts.
+This is consistent with other results in the literature, which show that tidal Love numbers in $f(R)$ theory and scalar-Gauss-Bonnet gravity \cite{Yazadjiev_2018, Saffer_2021} also differ significantly from their general relativistic counterparts.
 As \ac{GW}s emitted by neutron stars depend on the tidal deformability, it is essential to take the changes in the mass, radius, and tidal deformability into account when studying \ac{GW}s from neutron stars in theories beyond \ac{GR}.
-The deviations from \ac{GR} in the \ac{GW}s are smaller than or similar to the uncertainty in the tidal deformability measurement.
+The allowed deviations from \ac{GR} in the \ac{GW}s are smaller than or similar to the uncertainty in the tidal deformability measurements from binary neutron star and neutron star black hole mergers.
 By taking the modified tidal deformability into account, the small deviations from \ac{GR} in the waveform can be more accurately determined.